ccallawa/alyvix_doc/test_case_building.rst

 you can then use as building blocks to compose more complicated objects and scripts, and to measure the performance of executed test cases with :ref:`Alyvix Robot <test_case_execution_top>`.

-The following documentation presents information on Alyvix Designer:
+The following sections of the Alyvix Guide present information on Alyvix Designer:

 * The :ref:`Interface Overview <alyvix_designer_interface_overview>` page provides a high-level overview and describes the general layout of the interface.